Letting Trajectories Spread: Quality-Preserving Control for Diverse Flow Matching: Introduction

 This challenge manifests as an ``illusion of variety”: while users can generate numerous images by changing random seeds, the outputs often collapse to a few high-probability modes, exploring only a narrow slice of the concept’s true semantic space.
 This tendency is not merely an incidental artifact.
 Still, it is exacerbated by the field's prevailing focus on aligning models with human preferences, a process that often implicitly rewards outputs that conform to common expectations at the expense of novelty \citep{hemmat2023feedback, hall2023dig}.
 This limitation is then deeply rooted in the models' mechanics, as the learned flows are often contractive, pulling different initial trajectories toward similar high-density modes of the target distribution.
 This effect is further amplified by strong Classifier-Free Guidance (CFG), which over-weights the conditional score, narrowing the explored region of the conditional manifold, improving prompt fidelity but reducing semantic diversity \citep{ho2022classifier}.
 Naively drawing more samples is an inefficient remedy, as the required Number of Function Evaluations (NFE) to find rare modes is prohibitive under finite computational budgets.

 Existing approaches to mitigate this issue, whether applied during training or inference, often force a difficult compromise.
 Training-time solutions are often sensitive to the specific dataset and training parameters, and are typically computationally prohibitive, rendering them inapplicable to pre-trained models.
-While more practical, training-free methods for enhancing diversity, whether by modifying the sampling process or directly augmenting the generation dynamics, typically achieve this goal at the expense of sample quality, often introducing artifacts.
+While more practical, training-free methods for enhancing diversity, whether by modifying the sampling process or directly augmenting the generation dynamics, typically trade off sample quality for diversity, often producing artifacts.
 Consequently, a low-overhead, training-free method that can enhance diversity while rigorously preserving quality remains a key desideratum.

-To address these limitations, we introduce Orthogonal Stochastic Control for Alignment-Respecting diversity (OSCAR), a novel, training-free control mechanism for continuous-time flow-matching inference.
+To address these limitations, we introduce \textbf{O}rthogonal \textbf{S}tochastic \textbf{C}ontrol for \textbf{A}lignment-\textbf{R}especting diversity (OSCAR), a novel, training-free control mechanism for continuous-time flow-matching inference.
 Our core idea is to reshape the sampling dynamics to encourage trajectories under the same conditions to naturally fan out toward complementary semantics.
-At each time step, we first employ a second-order Heun extrapolation \citep{suli2003introduction} to predict a local endpoint for the current state.
+At each time step, we first employ a finite-difference endpoint extrapolation, inspired by Heun \citep{suli2003introduction}, to predict a local endpoint for the current state (see App.~\ref{sec:appendix_details} for details).
 We then maximize the feature-space volume of these predicted endpoints, defined via the log-determinant of their centered Gram matrix.
 The gradient of this volume potential is efficiently pulled back to the latent space.
 To further encourage exploration, we complement this deterministic guidance with a controllable, time-scheduled stochastic noise.